ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

    -  Make sure sosreport generated an archive under /tmp.
    -  Extract the archive

-      -  Check at its content and make sure it is sane.
+      -  Validate its content and make sure it is sane
+      -  Validate that sosreport obfuscates for plugins instructed doing so (e.g. landscape plugin: substitution of password(s) and secret-token from config file)
       -  Check for 0 size file(s) (and use common sense if legit or not)

    -  Look under "sos_reports" for full report.